Most Photographed Sculpture in Las Vegas

 Las Vegas, Nevada

 If you believe its publicist, this is the Most Photographed Sculpture in Las Vegas.
-It's the cast-from-life bronze posteriors of the Crazy Girls, a semi-nude showgirl revue that's been running in the Riviera Hotel-Casino since 1988 (The show is corny and campy, with an amusing male juggler interspersed for comic relief).
-Anyone can see the bronze butts for free, at a Riviera entrance right on the Strip sidewalk.
+It's the cast-from-life bronze posteriors of the Crazy Girls, a semi-nude showgirl revue that ran in the Riviera Hotel-Casino from 1988 until 2015, then moved to the Planet Hollywood Hotel-Casino (The show is corny and campy, with an amusing male juggler interspersed for comic relief).
+Anyone can see the bronze butts for free, on the Planet Hollywood casino floor.
 Above it is the Crazy Girls' slogan: "No ifs, ands, or.... (empty space)."
 Bwahahaha...get it?

 The sculpture does seem to attract shutterbugs; during the brief time we spent taking photos, several other people came up to do the same thing.
 So it was less embarrassing for us, sort of.
 Women usually stand next to the last butt in line, jutting a hip and matching their derrieres to those of the display; the men usually rub, grope, or pretend to bite a butt.
 Vigorous burnishing of the bottoms imparts good luck in direct proportion to the velocity and friction heat attained -- or so we're told.